Best Color Film For Beautiful Photographs

 A photograph of a nature scene at dusk.
 A red light blankets the trees and sticks.

 Kodak Portra 160 is usually the film I use for almost all of my photographic work (primarily because my number one choice does not make 4x5 sheet film).
 This film beautifully renders skin tones and gives an almost perfect depiction of color and light.
 It is no wonder why this is a favorite among many professional photographers.
 Kodak Portra 160 gives you a super fine grain with beautiful tonality and detail.
 However, compared to my #1 choice, this film is a little more on the cooler side, but it has not failed me yet.
 It is an excellent color film stock for portraits and landscapes.
 The main downside to Portra is its price point.
-It is a more expensive film stock, so it can be challenging to use it exclusively.
-Especially with the recent announcement about raising Kodak film prices in March.
-However, for a professional film photographer, it does the job and is a top color film for Kodak.
+As a pro film stock, it is more expensive, so it can be challenging to use it exclusively.
+Especially with the announcement about raising Kodak film prices in March 2023.
+However, for a professional film photographer, it does a beautiful job and is a top color film for Kodak.

 A portrait of a man wearing a Bulls 23 jersey in Havana, Cuba